sb2nov/mac-setup/iTerm/zsh.md

 ### env.sh

-Open the file from Finder and add this:
+Create & open the file from Finder and add this:

 ```
     #!/bin/zsh